panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 [Try the demo.](https://codesandbox.io/s/react-context-usecontext-pi5uv?file=/src/Main.js)

 The hook returns the value of the context: `value = useContext(Context)`.
+The hook also makes sure to re-render the component when the context value changes.

-The second way is by using a render function supplied as a child to `Context.Consumer` special component:
+The second way is by using a render function supplied as a child to `Context.Consumer` special component available on the context instance:

 ```jsx
 function MyComponent() {